Chapter Three: Minifig Weapons

 false.
 Minifig weapons, like everything else of importance, are categorized entirely according to length.
 They fall into three categories, separated by how they compare

-to a minifig's height: weapons shorter than a minifig are Short (S), equal to a minifig are Minifig-Size (M), and longer than a minifig are Long (L).
-You might be tempted
+to a minifig's height: weapons shorter than a minifig are Short (S), weapons equal in length to the height of a minifig are Minifig-Size (M), and weapons longer than a minifig are Long (L).

 3.1: Close Combat Weapons